 The countryside around Lisbon is peppered with wineries and wine-tasting opportunities.
 For some visitors, however, trying to make sense of the vast range of wineries can be overwhelming.
-To get you started, we've highlighted the best wineries near Lisbon that combine beautiful design, excellent customer service, and great wine.
+To get you started, we've highlighted the best wineries near Lisbon that combine beautiful design, excellent customer service, and great food and wine tours.

 Below, we've listed some of the best wineries in the various wine regions around Lisbon.
 The area is the ideal grape-